How to Photograph The Beautiful Victoria Memorial In Kolkata, India

 Pretty simplistic, don't you think?
-And while it might be possible to restrict photographers with professional equipment, it's near impossible to stop folks making photos with phone cameras.
+And while it might be possible to restrict photographers with professional equipment, it's near impossible to stop folks making photos with their smartphones.

-- the architectural and documentary photographer records for prosperity
+the architectural and documentary photographer records for posterity

 So, as you can see, banning photography is not without cost and there's much that is lost through the implementation of such draconian policies.

 In some countries authorities seem to be more concerned about video cameras.

 The trouble is that DSLR and mirrorless cameras sold today include video capabilities and this fact may provide the security guard on duty with yet another reason to challenge your right to photograph the site in question.

 So whether you use, or even know how to use, the video capabilities on your camera may be a moot point.

 Of course photographers and tripods can be an issue, particularly where large crowds are present.

 But so long as the photographer is respectful of the site, and does not willfully impede the progress of other visitors, I don't see a problem.